Manifesting these experiences in ChiangMai-THAILAND.

 (Weekday, from sunrise until sunset )

-We practise the mindfulness activities at the Mindfulness Corner, Wat Tung Yu.
+We practise the mindfulness activities (mindfulness exercises,...mindfulness games)at the Mindfulness Corner, Wat Tung Yu.

 Donation to the temple are welcomed.